Tim Collins (British Army officer): In popular culture

 The "Mark of Cain" line from the speech inspired the title of the 2007 Film4 Productions drama The Mark of Cain.
 In the film a commanding officer makes a speech based on Collins' to his men.
+Collins would disavow the film after a planned broadcast date of 5 April 2007 coincided with the 2007 Iranian seizure of Royal Navy personnel.

 The last episode of the 2008 television series 10 Days to War features a version of the speech performed by Kenneth Branagh as Collins.

 Accusations of detainee mistreatment

 In 2003, Collins was accused by Major Re Biastre of the US Army's 402nd Civil Affairs Battalion of mistreating Iraqi detainees.
 In Biastre's allegations, he stated that he had never seen any of the alleged mistreatment personally, but had instead overheard them being discussed by British and American military personnel.
 The Royal Military Police (RMP) opened an investigation into Biastre's claims, during which it found that Biastre had been verbally reprimanded by Collins and made to stand at attention for 45 minutes for distributing sweets to Iraqi children against explicit orders not to do so.
 The allegations were denounced by USMC Major Stan Coerr, who stated in an interview that "I didn’t see any of these incidents and I don’t for a second believe them.
 The fact is that this whole thing was started by an incompetent officer lashing out at someone who embarrassed him in front of his troops."
 Several Royal Irish Regiment soldiers who had served under Collins signed testimonies supporting his refutations of Biastre's allegations.
 In September 2003, the Ministry of Defence announced that the RMP investigation had concluded that Collins was innocent of all charges and would not be prosecuted.
 Collins subsequently sued the Sunday Mirror in the High Court of Northern Ireland for libel over their reporting of the allegations, winning a substantial amount of undisclosed damages from them.
 After Collins' court victory, his solicitor Ernie Telford stated that the allegations "have caused immense distress to my client, his wife and children."